Who We Are

 Lindsay Chutas

 Lindsay brings a wealth of experience and knowledge to our board of directors, particularly regarding one of our highest priorities: protecting invaluable water resources.
-A graduate of the University of Washington (B.S., Geology) and Duke University (M.S., Earth and Ocean Sciences), Lindsay is the Riparian Program Leader for the Spokane Conservation District’s Water Resources Department, where she has been working for over a decade.
+A graduate of the University of Washington (B.S., Geology) and Duke University (M.S., Earth and Ocean Sciences), and the former Riparian Program Leader for the Spokane Conservation District, Lindsay is an Environmental Scientist for Haley & Aldrich, a consulting firm in Spokane, where she specializes in water quality and habitat improvement projects.

 Julie Johnson